friedice5467/FrostFlow/README.md

 ## TODO

 1. Groups and Channels: Allow users to create and join groups or channels.
-You could implement private groups where users need an invite or need to request to join, and public groups where anyone can join.
-2. Multimedia Messages: Allow users to send more than just text messages.
-They could send images, videos, or audio messages.
+2. Multimedia Messages: Allow users to send images, videos, and/or audio messages.
 3. Real-time Typing Indicators: Show when someone else is typing a message.
 4. Read Receipts: Show when a message has been delivered and read.
-5. Emoji Support: Allow users to send emojis.
-You could also allow custom emojis.
+5. Emoji Support: Allow users to send emojis/custom emojis.
 6. Message Reactions: Allow users to react to messages with emojis.
 7. Push Notifications: Notify users of new messages even when they're not actively using the chat.